 His father’s strategy of playing the sides had duped all three sides to believe he preferred them over each other.
 The letters of the missionaries back home praised the Kabaka and his wisdom, and influenced Britain’s early foreign policy with the Buganda.
 Mwanga II faced a different set of problems.

-Kabaka Mwanga II’s tumultuous rule is most remembered for the murders of tens of Christian Buganda men and that of Bishop James Hannington of the Church Missionary Society.
+Kabaka Mwanga II’s tumultuous rule is mostly remembered for the murders of tens of Christian Buganda men and that of Bishop James Hannington of the Church Missionary Society.
 The generally accepted reason for the brutal killings, often including some form of slow torture with fire, is that the 45 young men were killed because they refused to sleep with the king.
-They refused because of their new faith and the encouragement of the missionaries.
+That they refused because of their faith and the encouragement of the missionaries.
 In 1964, 22 of the men were canonized and are now regarded as saints.
 History exalted them and vilified the serial rapist and homosexual that Mwanga became, at least in the records.

 The letters and journals of the handful of missionaries who lived or visited Buganda in the 1880s point towards Mwanga as a self-indulgent and erratic man with foolish and barbaric ways, especially compared to his father.
 To this was then added the feather of being a rapist who put innocent Christians to death because they dared refuse his sexual advances.